bcgov/data-publication/pages/open_data_w.md

 To obtain an __account__ and publish metadata records follow the [BCDC documentation](dps_bcdc.md) and the [Publication Workflow](dps_bcdc_w.md).

 ## COMPLETE AND SUBMIT THE OPEN DATA ASSESSMENT AND CHECKLIST
-The [Open Data Assessment and Checklist](https://www2.gov.bc.ca/assets/gov/data/open-data/open_data_assessment_and_checklist.docx) needs to be completed and the appropriate people contacted and then this is sent back to [data@gov.bc.ca](mailto:data@gov.bc.ca) or the DataBC Program Services Team you are working with in regards to publishing data.
+The [Open Data Assessment and Checklist](https://www2.gov.bc.ca/assets/gov/data/open-data/open_data_assessment_and_checklist.docx) must be completed and the appropriate people contacted.

 1. There the data contains __no personal information__.
 1. That the __province has the intelectual property__ of the data